 Crail, Fife, Scotland

-This evening, I am posting information on the picturesque village of Crail which is located on the coast of the East Neuk of Fife,about 55 miles N.E. of Edinburgh.
+This evening, I am posting information on the picturesque village of Crail (pop 1500)..
+Location is on the coast of the East Neuk of Fife,about 55 miles N.E.of Edinburgh.

 Crail is a very old-and once very important commercial port- but activities are now basically confined to some fishing with tourism the main activity.